oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 * `extends`
   * OPTIONAL.
 A URI of another type that this type extends, as described in (#extending-type-metadata).
+* `display`: An object containing display information for the type, as described in (#display-metadata).
+This property is OPTIONAL.
+* `claims`: An object containing claim information for the type, as described in (#claim-metadata).
+This property is OPTIONAL.
 * `schema`
   * OPTIONAL.
 An embedded JSON Schema document describing the structure of the Verifiable Credential as described in (#schema-definition). `schema` MUST NOT be used